 Instagram contest rules to remember

-Before you get started on your Instagram contest, it’s a good idea to do a quick refresher course on Instagram’s contest rules.
-They can be found here.
+Before you get started on your Instagram contest, it’s a good idea to do a quick refresher course on Instagram’s contest rules.In summary, they state that:

-- You can’t imply that Instagram is affiliated with the contest in anyway.
+- You can’t imply that Instagram is affiliated with the contest in any way.

 - You can’t ask users to tag themselves or others in pictures they aren’t in.